-If both source and include are set, the include value is ignored and a warning is printed on the standard output.
+If both source and include are set, the include value is ignored and a warning is issued.

 6.4.2 Reporting

 Once your program is measured, you can specify the source files you want reported.
 Usually you want to see all the code that was measured, but if you are measuring a large project, you may want to get reports for just certain parts.